Max-Gabriel-Susman/argus-hls-service/docs/roadmap.md

 not sure what exactly it was but something about including the videos directoires content was causing pushes to break so I git ignored it

 also we're changing the name from argus-hls-service to argus-hls-service

+## TODOs:

+* gh action ci is broken and needs to be fixed